umga/Teaching/README.md

 1. Go to **File > Download as > Notebook (.ipynb)** to download your modified notebook.
 2. You can then upload the notebook to your own Jupyter environment or share it with others.

-## Requirements

-- You don’t need to install anything to run this notebook in Binder.
-Just click the Binder link and get started!